TimoTerpstra-VanDeWeijer/onesignal/README.md

 ## Importend note
 We did not build this package.
-We cloned it from https://github.com/laravel-notification-channels/onesignal and made it compatibel with laravel 9.
+We cloned it from https://github.com/laravel-notification-channels/onesignal and made it compatible with Laravel 10.
 This code is open for all to use.
+Just so you know, I did not thoroughly test it..... only the stuff I used..... use at own risk

-# OneSignal notifications channel for Laravel 5.3+
+# OneSignal notifications channel for Laravel 5.3+ -> updated to Laravel 10

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/laravel-notification-channels/onesignal.svg?style=flat-square)](https://packagist.org/packages/laravel-notification-channels/onesignal)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)